Summer Art Studio Camps: Celebrating 57 years!

 Middle School campers register for both a morning and an afternoon class.
 High School campers register for one course during the week, allowing the camper to focus on one medium or subject area in depth.
 Campers will also attend special lectures given by working artists.

-Camper artwork will be displayed in the Lawton Gallery on the last day of the camp at 3:00 p.m.
+Camper artwork will be displayed in the Lawton Gallery on the last day of the camp from 3:00-4:00 p.m.
 Scholarship awards to attend the next year are determined by the Summer Art Studio faculty and will be presented at 4:00 p.m.
 A Thursday evening camp dance is scheduled for resident students attending the high school camp session.

 More than half of Summer Art Studio campers receive full or partial scholarships from parent groups, school clubs, and civic and service organizations.
 Be sure to contact your art teacher or local organizations directly to see if there are any scholarships available.